Physcia stellaris

 Physcia stellaris is a species of lichen.
-It is pale grey, but darker in the centre, and lacks isidia, lobules, soredia and pruina.
-It tests negative with potassium hydroxide.
+It is pale grey, but darker in the centre, and lacks isidia, lobules, soredia and pruina.It tests positive K+ yellow upper cortex with a 10% potassium hydroxide solution.
 In North America, it is known colloquially as the fringed rosette lichen.

 It can grow as an epiphyte.
 In Greece, it has been reported from the trunk of Platanus trees.